PROTECT YOUR PROPERTY

 Frequently Asked Questions

 Yes.
-Download and print a Standard Rezoning Protest Form (available in both PDF and Microsoft Word), fill it out, sign it, and mail it to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767 as soon as possible.
+Simply download and print a Standard Rezoning Protest Form (available in both PDF and Microsoft Word), fill it out, sign it, and then mail it to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767 as soon as possible.
 Your property address and signature are required.

-Yes.
-You may use this website to file rezoning protests for multiple properties.
+Yes, you may use this website to file rezoning protests for multiple properties.
 After you have filed your first rezoning protest, simply refresh the screen and repeat the process for additional properties.
-If you prefer to file by mail, download and print multiple copies of our Standard Rezoning Protest Form (available in both PDF and Microsoft Word), fill them out, and mail them to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767 as soon as possible.
+If you prefer to file by mail, simply download and print multiple copies of our Standard Rezoning Protest Form (available in both PDF and Microsoft Word), fill them out, and then mail them to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767 as soon as possible.
 Your property addresses and signature are required.

 Yes.
 You and/or your neighbors may protest the rezoning of any property being rezoned within 200 feet of each person’s property.
-To do so, download and print a Multi-Party Rezoning Protest Form (available in both PDF and Microsoft Word).
-Fill in the requested information and have as many neighbors as possible do so as well.
-By everyone mutually protesting zoning changes to their property and nearby properties, the three-fourths vote requirement will apply to a larger area.
-After you are finished collecting signatures, mail the form to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767 as soon as possible.
+Begin by downloading and printing a Multi-Party Rezoning Protest Form (available in both PDF and Microsoft Word).
+Fill in the requested information, and then have as many neighbors as possible do so as well.
+Property owners who work together in this fashion are more likely to the 20 percent needed to constitute a valid petition.
+After you are finished collecting signatures, mail the form to the City of Austin, Planning and Zoning, PO Box 1088, Austin, TX 78767 as soon as possible but, in any event, in time to be received prior to November 30, 2022.
 Property addresses and signatures are required.